 An unexpected meeting with a young Kurdish refugee sets an American storyteller on a quest of danger and discovery to bring to the world the ancient legends of this oppressed culture.
-This is the deeply moving, richly humorous story of one woman’s journey through the remote mountains of Turkish-Kurdistan in search of the last Kurdish storytellers and of the extraordinary people who shared their lives and stories with her.
+This deeply moving, richly humorous story takes us to the remote mountains of Turkish-Kurdistan in search of the last Kurdish storytellers as we encounter the extraordinary people who shared their lives and stories with her.

 “There’s one world, a thousand doorways.”
 Kurdish saying